nixer89/rippled/src/xrpl/nodestore/ShardSizeTuning.md

 XRP accounts in the mainnet, and each shard should contain information about each of these accounts.
 As of January 2020, there were about 1.9 million XRP accounts, and stored information about each of them is not less than 133 bytes.
-The constant 133 was obtained from debug print of rippled program when it saves account object to the database.
+The constant 133 was obtained from debug print of xrpld program when it saves account object to the database.
 So the actual size of each shard from raw table should be increased by at least 1.9M * 133 = 252.7M.
 Thus we obtained the following table of shard sizes for the most interesting case (30 offers